Everything You Need to Know Before Your First PCS Move

 Jump online and start networking with your friends and their friends.
 Military families have expert advice when it comes to your next duty station and real estate.
 You’ll quickly hear about the best neighborhoods, schools, and communities even before you find a house!

-People are very passionate about their housing experiences and especially love to share their best kept secrets.
+People are passionate about their housing experiences and especially love to share their best-kept secrets.
 Along the way, keep an ear out for a veteran or military spouse real estate agent.
-If you make contact, they’ll probably already have a detailed strategy to help, whether buying or renting.
+If you make contact, they’ll already have a detailed strategy to help, whether buying or renting.

-MilitaryByOwner has dozens of resources to support buyers and renters preparing for a PCS.
-Begin with these, and watch for more helpful titles woven within.
+MilitaryByOwner has dozens of resources to support buyers and renters preparing for a PCS move.
+Begin with these.

 Military Renters: